 So what should you be looking for?
 In short, cleanliness is the key component for efficient AC.
 Here’s a basic air conditioning maintenance checklist:

 Ideally, this should be done once a month.
 Dirt, grime and dust make it more difficult for your system to do its job and keep your home comfortable.

 - Make sure the outdoor unit is clean

 Is anything blocking the outdoor unit (called the condenser)?
 The area around the unit should be clear of plants or anything that could clog the unit.

 Are you sensing a pattern here?
 Remember that the majority of ductwork is hidden deep within the walls and ceilings of your home.
 In short, leave this job to the pros.

-- Check coil fins on your AC unit
+- Check your coil fins